 When you open the Uber app, select UberX and then the "Car Seat" option.
-Vehicles arrive with one forward-facing car seats and two booster seats.
+Vehicles arrive with one forward-facing car seat and two booster seats.
 Your child must be at least 12 months old, weigh 22 pounds, and be 31 inches tall to ride safely in the forward-facing seat.
 Children are too big for the forward-facing seats once they weigh more than 48 pounds or are taller than 52 inches.

-How to Request a Car Seat from Uber
+How to Request a Car Seat

 Here's how to order a car seat with your Uber request: